MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/kubernetes/common-problems.md

 Remove-Item C:\k\SourceVipRequest.json
 ```

-### After launching start.ps1, Flanneld is stuck in "Waiting for the Network to be created" ###
+### After launching Kubernetes, Flanneld is stuck in "Waiting for the Network to be created" ###
-There are numerous reports of this issue which are being investigated; most likely it is a timing issue for when the management IP of the flannel network is set.
-A workaround is to simply relaunch start.ps1 or relaunch it manually as follows:
+This issue should be addressed with [Flannel v0.12.0](https://github.com/coreos/flannel/releases/tag/v0.12.0) (and above).
+If you are using an older version of Flanneld, there is a known race condition that can occur such that the management IP of the flannel network is not set.
+A workaround is to simply relaunch FlannelD manually.
 ```
 PS C:> [Environment]::SetEnvironmentVariable("NODE_NAME", "<Windows_Worker_Hostname>")
 PS C:> C:\flannel\flanneld.exe --kubeconfig-file=c:\k\config --iface=<Windows_Worker_Node_IP> --ip-masq=1 --kube-subnet-mgr=1
 ```

-There is also a [PR](https://github.com/coreos/flannel/pull/1042) that addresses this issue under review currently.

 ### My Windows pods cannot launch because of missing /run/flannel/subnet.env ###
 This indicates that Flannel didn't launch correctly.
 You can either try to restart flanneld.exe or you can copy the files over manually from `/run/flannel/subnet.env`  on the Kubernetes master to `C:\run\flannel\subnet.env` on the Windows worker node and modify the `FLANNEL_SUBNET` row to the subnet that was assigned.
 For example, if node subnet 10.244.4.1/24 was assigned: